 Retreat Workshop Descriptions

-The workshops are roughly listed in the order of the schedule.
-Many will occur multiple times throughout the retreat.
+Many of the workshops will occur multiple times throughout the retreat.
+Please see the schedule.

 To learn more about each teacher, check out our TEACHER BIOS.

 Circles of Song! | Ali Boyce | All Levels

 Whether you love to sing, or you’re a recovering non-singer, you’re invited to sing simply for the joy of it!
 Come to this singing circle to connect with new friends, exercise your voice, gather skills in listening and singing, and soak up the many wonderful health benefits of singing!
 Ali will lead the group in all different types of songs, from simple melodies, to rounds, layered songs, and several part harmony pieces, all in the aural (by-ear) tradition.
 Expect to move your body, explore your breath and voice, and connect with yourself and others through song, all in a trauma-informed environment.
 Singing with others will leave you feeling bliss and belonging in a way you may have never felt it before.